Bugwarlock/Design-a-Modified-MAC-Using-LEDIT-and-SEDIT/README.md

 # Design a Modified MAC Using LEDIT and SEDIT and Calculate it's Fault Possibility and Test it with SCOPE Analysis on a Xilinx
-In this project, we designed a full-adder with LEDIT then import it in SEDIT which results in developing a 4-bit full-adder layout.
+In this project, we designed XOR and NAND which were basis of all digital circuits and then we designed a full-adder with LEDIT then import it in SEDIT which results in developing a 4-bit full-adder layout.
 After that, we analyzed the circuit SCOPE parameters in order to calculate it's fault possibility then generate a test set and applied the test set via a test-bench and tested the circuit.
 This project was a joint project for AVLSI and Test and Testability courses.